By: F11-03 Since: Feb 2020 Licence: MIT

 The

-which filter the options based on the user input and the context wherefilter
+LogicManagerthen accessFilterCommand#execute()which filter the options based on the user input and the context wherefilteris called. -

 If the filter option is based on a price, the current context has to be the stall, otherwise an error message is thrown.